DiaoLab/DiaoLab.github.io/content/authors/Yarui/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests encompass gene regulation, epigenomics, and the mechanisms of regeneration and development.

-interests:
+#interests:
-  - Gene Regulation and Cell Fate Decisions
+#  - Gene Regulation and Cell Fate Decisions
-  - Epigenomics and Functional Genomics
+#  - Epigenomics and Functional Genomics
-  - Regeneration and Developmental Biology
+#  - Regeneration and Developmental Biology

 #education:
 #  courses: